Moneyball ushered in a new era of data-driven decision making. Now everything is a game of numbers.

 For the Fan

-Fans are some of the biggest benefactors of sports data: they get to sit back and enjoy the show.
+Fans are some of the biggest benefactors of sports data: they get to sit back and enjoy the show and maybe win at sports betting.
 Concession options, merchandise, and stadium experiences have all been customized by sports data and are continually refined.
 If fans want to interact with their favorite sports team, all they need to do is reach into their pocket.
 Teams have made it painfully easy to buy tickets and make other purchases online.

 Sports data has helped athletes with mechanics and technique.
 In baseball, for instance, smart bat technology is helping players with their swing.
 The bat’s sensor records motion data metrics like speed, power, and control.
 A 3D model of the player’s swing is then rendered, allowing both coach and athlete to review swing posture and form.

 Wearable sleeves allow pitchers to track overtraining indicators on their arm incurred by repeated throwing.
 Baseball pitchers are only allowed to throw a certain amount of pitches throughout a season to preserve health and prevent injury.
 The sensors in the wearable sleeve collect biometric sports data that can be analyzed for mechanical issues and daily output.